-Conflict Minerals are necessary to the functionality or production of some of the products that we manufacture or contract to manufacture.
-However, not all of our products contain Conflict Minerals.
-In addition, the Conflict Minerals content in each of our relevant products accounts for only a small percentage of the total materials content of each such product.
+3TG are necessary to the functionality or production of some of the products that we manufacture or contract to manufacture.
+Our in-scope products taken together as a whole include all four 3TG, although each individual product does not include each of the 3TG.
+Not all of our products contain 3TG.
+In addition, the 3TG content in each of our relevant products accounts for only a small percentage of the total materials content of each such product.
 Furthermore, a significant portion of our consolidated revenues are derived from services provided to our customers.
-Services accounted for approximately 39% of our total consolidated revenue for the calendar year ended December 31, 2014.
+Services accounted for approximately 38% of our total consolidated revenue for the calendar year ended December 31, 2015.

-We do not directly source Conflict Minerals in raw form and are in most cases many levels removed from mines, smelters and refiners.
-We therefore have limited influence over them.
-Furthermore, because of the depth, geographic diversity and constant evolution of our supply chain and competitive factors affecting our supplier base, we often have significant difficultly identifying market participants upstream from our direct suppliers.
-However, through the efforts described in this Conflict Minerals Report, we seek to ensure that our sourcing practices are consistent with our Conflict Minerals Policy, which is described below, and to encourage responsible sourcing of Conflict Minerals by our supply chain.
+We do not directly source 3TG in raw form and are in most cases many levels removed from mines, smelters and refiners.
+However, through the efforts described in this Conflict Minerals Report, we seek to ensure that our sourcing practices are consistent with our Conflict Minerals Policy, which is described below, and to encourage responsible sourcing of 3TG by our supply chain.